Overstay Penalties and Voluntary Departure in Bahrain

 What is this right?

-• Daily fines: Overstay fines accrue at BD 2-10 per day depending on the visa type and duration of overstay.
+• Daily fines: Overstay fines accrue at BHD 2-10 per day depending on visa type and duration of overstay — this adds up quickly.

-• Entry ban: Individuals who overstay for extended periods may face an entry ban preventing them from returning to Bahrain for a specified period.
+• Entry ban: Extended overstays may result in an entry ban preventing return to Bahrain for a specified period (typically 1-5 years).

-• Detention: Overstayers may be detained at the Isa Town Detention Centre pending deportation.
+• Detention: Overstayers may be held at the Isa Town Detention Centre pending deportation proceedings.

-• Voluntary departure: If you come forward voluntarily, the LMRA may offer a reduced penalty or waiver, especially during periodic amnesty programmes.
+• Voluntary departure option: If you come forward to the LMRA voluntarily, you may receive a reduced penalty or fine waiver, especially if your employer caused the overstay (cancelled visa without notice).

-• Amnesty programmes: Bahrain occasionally runs amnesty campaigns allowing overstayers to leave without penalties or with reduced fines.
+• Amnesty programmes: Bahrain periodically runs amnesty campaigns allowing irregular residents to leave without penalties or with significantly reduced fines — these typically last 1-3 months.

 When does it apply?